 After her time as an orchestra manager at the international youth orchestra festival Young Euro Classic, Leonie decided to stay in Berlin and work in Artist Management before joining the Mahler Chamber Orchestra as Project Manager in October 2019.

 Leonie indulges in the wide range of cultural activities and concerts on offer in the German capital, but also enjoys being out of the buzzing city and travelling.
-She is thrilled to combine both passions with her new position in the MCO family.
+She is thrilled to combine both passions at the MCO.